 01 The NASA Nap

 A little group called NASA discovered that just a 26-minute nap increases performance by 34% and alertness by 54%.
 Pilots take advantage of NASA naps while planes are on autopilot.
-The latest you want to wake up from a nap is five hours before bedtime, otherwise you risk not being able to fall asleep at night
+The latest you want to wake up from a nap is five hours before bedtime, otherwise you risk not being able to fall asleep at night02 The Greek Nap

 According to Dr. Sara Mednick, the best nap occurs when REM sleep is in proportion to slow-wave sleep.
-Use her patented Take A Nap Nap Wheel to calculate what time of day you can nap to the max.
+Use her patented Take A Nap Nap Wheel to calculate what time of day you can nap to the max.04 The Presidents Nap

 Presidents JFK and Bill Clinton used to nap every day to help ease the heavy burden of ruling the free world.
-Of course, they also had other relaxation methods, but we won’t get into those.
+Of course, they also had other relaxation methods, but we won’t get into those.05 The Romams Nap

 In ancient Rome, everyone, including children, retreated for a 2 or 3-hour nap after lunch.
-No doubt this is the reason the Roman empire lasted over 1,000 years
+No doubt this is the reason the Roman empire lasted over 1,000 years06 The Driver's Nap

 Don’t be afraid to take advantage of an “emergency nap” on the side of the road in your car.
-Every year, as many as 100,000 traffic fatalities are caused by sleepy people behind the wheel.
+Every year, as many as 100,000 traffic fatalities are caused by sleepy people behind the wheel.07 The Einstein Nap

 If you are concerned about sleeping too long, do what Albert Einstein regularly did: hold a pencil while you’re drifting off, so when you fall asleep, the pencil dropping will wake you up.